PivotalServicesOss/redis_messaging_library/README.md

         });
     }
 ```
-- Similarly, if to unsubscribe from a channel you can call `StopConsumption` as below, using `IApplicationLifetime`
+- Similarly, to unsubscribe from a channel you can call `StopConsumption` as below, using `IApplicationLifetime`

 ```c#
     using PivotalServices.Redis.Messaging;